Alpha-Buchotep/WindowsUpdateServicesBlocker/README.md

 # Windows Update Services Blocker
 ### W7 / W8 / W10 / W11

- This service stops Windows Update and Windows Update Medic services at the specified intervals.
+ This service stops Windows Update and Windows Update Medic services at the specified intervals plus kill Windows Update Orchestrator processes if running.
+(MoUsoCoreWorker.exe, USOCoreWorker.exe, USOClient.exe).
  If not configured in the wupblocker.conf file, the default value is 60 (sec).

  The wupblocker.conf file is a plain text file that should be in the installation directory.